 20 Books of Summer 2019: Book 4

 March by Geraldine Brooks gives a personality to Mr. March, the absent father in Little Women, who serves in the Union Army during the U.S. Civil War.
-It answers questions about what he did while away from his family, and how he met/married Marmee.
+It answers questions about what he did while away from his family and how he met/married Marmee.
 It was an uphill battle to enjoy this book on account of how much I dislike Little Women.

 March was the first book I picked up this summer.
-I read the opening chapter and decided it would be a quick read, maybe something to set aside for August.
+I read the opening chapter and decided it would be a quick read, maybe something best set aside for August.
 I then read a couple other books, picked up The Underground Railroad (review here), then The Nickel Boys, also by Colson Whitehead, and returned to March.

-Here’s the thing: If I had kept on with March at the beginning of the summer, there’s a chance I might have liked it more.
+Here’s the thing: If I had kept with March at the beginning of the summer, I might have liked it more.
 While both March and The Underground Railroad feature slavery, the difference in how this topic is handled by their respective authors makes March almost unreadable by comparison.
 As best I can explain it, Whitehead’s scenes of beatings and whippings are visceral, disturbing, and hard to shake.
 He didn’t write these scenes with fancy language because these moments don’t need dressing up.
 Compared to his no-nonsense tone, some of Brooks’s scenes are shallow, seemingly more about showing off her lyrical tone.
-There’s a difference between the writer who includes these moments to say something substantive (Whitehead) and the writer who only includes these scenes to tick a historical box (Brooks).
+There’s a difference between the writer who includes these moments to say something substantive (Whitehead) and the writer who includes these scenes to tick a historical box (Brooks).

 “The whip fell, again, with an almost delicate precision, the second strip taken just one inch lower on the buttocks, in perfect parallel to the first.”
 (39)